Access to Funding

 You’ve done extensive product R&D, validated your business concept through customer discovery, and developed a prototype — ideally a Minimum Viable Product (MVP).
 The challenges of the startup stage are to commercialize the product or service, achieve Product Market Fit, and get traction with customers.

+Technology companies in Michigan have access to multiple sources of capital at the startup stage.
 Non-tech companies do not qualify for these funding sources which focus on high-growth tech companies.
-Many small businesses will need to bootstrap through the startup stage, but some lending sources may open up depending on the company’s cash flow and collateral position, including:
+Many small businesses will need to bootstrap through the startup stage, but some lending sources may open up depending on the company’s cash flow and collateral position.

 Growth Stage